SeDi343/M2-Color-Reduce/README.md

 Start Program with Parameters

-Example: colorreduce INFILE OUTFILE FACTOR [CHANNELS]
+Example: colorreduce.exe INFILE OUTFILE FACTOR [CHANNELS]

 FACTOR can be 0 to MaxColor, normaly 255
 CHANNELS can be RGB, R or RG